Cy63rPh4n70m/Graph_Matcher/README.md

  separating the connection names and edge values for each node.)

 ## Brief explanation of algorithm
-This algorithm determines whether a graph contains a subgraph that is equivalent to a smaller input graph based on edge values and the connectiveness.
+This algorithm determines whether an input graph is included in a larger graph based on edge values and the node connectedness, and returns all possible subgraphs that match the input graph.

 **(The stages are explained in more detail in the comments of `main.py`)**